analogdevicesinc/testbenches/docs/testbenches/ip_based/packet_processor/index.rst

 Packet processing testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Processing classes are implemented which are application specific
+* Processing class is implemented which is simple data processor
-* Before the resets are asserted, the processors are instantiated
+* Before the resets are asserted, the processor is instantiated
-* The processors are connected with the publisher processors
+* The processor is connected with the publisher processors
 * The master and slave sequencers are configured and then the resets are
   asserted
 * The scoreboard is subscribed to the master and slave sequencers' publisher